aviator-co/av/docs/av-sync.1.md

 ## REBASE CONFLICT

 Rebasing can cause a conflict.
-When a conflict happens, it prompts you to resolve the conflict, and continue with `av stack sync --continue`.
+When a conflict happens, it prompts you to resolve the conflict, and continue with `av sync --continue`.
 This is similar to `git rebase --continue`, but it continues with syncing the rest of the branches.

 ## REBASING THE STACK ROOT TO TRUNK

 By default, the branches are conditionally rebased if needed:

-* If a part of the stack is merged, the rest of the stack is rebased to the latest trunk commit.
+- If a part of the stack is merged, the rest of the stack is rebased to the latest trunk commit.
-* If a branch is a stack root (the first topic branch next to trunk), it's rebased if `--rebase-to-trunk` option is specified.
+- If a branch is a stack root (the first topic branch next to trunk), it's rebased if `--rebase-to-trunk` option is specified.
-* If a branch is not a stack root, it's rebased to the parent branch.
+- If a branch is not a stack root, it's rebased to the parent branch.

 While you are developing in a topic branch, it's possible that the trunk branch is updated by somebody else.
 In some cases, you may need to rebase onto that